School profile Verified 2 June 2026

 Highest-scoring free school meal applicants

-Up to 27 places are reserved for applicants eligible for free school meals who reach the eligible score and rank highest by test performance.
+Up to 27 places are available for the highest-scoring applicants eligible for free school meals who achieve the eligible score.

 2. 2